joyanujoy/EnergyDataSimulationChallenge/challenge2/analysis/joyanujoy/readme.txt

     Point your browser to http://127.0.0.1:8000/energy_consumption_vis.html

-d3.js will work only on modern browsers(I have tested it on chrome).
+On Vis 3, hover over the data points to see low, med, high distribution for a day as a donut chart. d3.js will work only on modern browsers(I have tested it on chrome).

 Files included: